 - Additional Perks: Roadside assistance, rental car reimbursement, emergency gas delivery, towing, trip interruption coverage for meals and lodging

-Overall, the highest ranking extended warranty company we reviewed is CARCHEX, which scored highest in company reputation, customer service, and coverage options.
+Overall, the highest ranking extended warranty company we reviewed is Endurance, which also scored highest for coverage options.

 CARCHEX has provided extended warranties for 20 years, is fully accredited by the BBB with an A+ approval rating, and has won the endorsement of industry leading companies such as Kelley Blue Book, the Vehicle Protection Association, CARFAX, and Edmunds.com.
 The company’s customer service is also highly regarded, providing transparent coverage and pricing with its No-Haggle, Low-Price Everyday Guarantee™ philosophy.